sebi06/ZEN_Matlab/README.rst

 Notes
 -----
 The package is still under development and was mainly tested with CZI files.

-The python-bioformats package includes loci_tool.jar but it is also possible to use the latest bioformats_package.jar.
-Currently the 5.1.10 version of bioformats_package.jar is used.
+Currently the 5.1.10 version of bioformats_package.jar and its warpper for Matlab was used to test it.

 Acknowledgements
 ----------------